Dark Divide

-The Dark Divide is the largest roadless area in western Washington state, comprising approximately 76,000 acres (310 km2) of intact wilderness on Juniper Ridge linking Mount St. Helens and Mount Adams in the southern Cascade Mountains of Washington.
-In two remote valleys of the Lewis River drainage are 500-year-old trees.
+The Dark Divide is the largest roadless area in western Washington state, comprising approximately 76,000 acres (310 km2) of intact wilderness on Juniper Ridge linking Mount St. Helens and Mount Adams in the southern Cascade Mountains of Washington, within Gifford Pinchot National Forest.
+The Dark Divide is reported to contain the largest contiguous and unfragmented block of old-growth forest remaining in southwest Washington outside of Mount Rainier National Park.
+Within two remote valleys of the Lewis River drainage are 500-year-old trees.
 These ancient forests are protected from logging as reserves for the northern spotted owl and other species under the Northwest Forest Plan.